Viewing Course History

 • Being reflective with personal behaviours appropriate for professional performance.

-• Being positive and receptive to processing constructive supervisor/lecturer feedback or criticism.
+• Being positive and receptive to processing constructive feedback or criticism from teaching staff and supervisors.

 • Successfully processing and coping with your own emotions and behaviour when faced with challenging and confronting individuals and/or cases in the professional environment.